railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 ---------------------------------------

 On installation, the software allows you to select a default chart of accounts from a huge list of predefined charts.
 To install the chart of accounts as well as the tax definitions for your own country, select the chart corresponding to your country from the ``Installation Wizard``.
-The Generic Chart of Accounts offers a default (but limited) set of accounts which can beused as a basic chart in any country.
+The Generic Chart of Accounts offers a default (but limited) set of accounts which can be used as a basic chart in any country.
 The ``Chart of Accounts`` list also includes a lot of localised charts of accounts.

 .. figure::  images/account_chart.png
    :scale: 75